How to run your video review and approval process online

 Here are three tips for keeping your video reviews quick and efficient:

-1. Speed up the review process by involving only the crucial stakeholders who need to give their approval
+1. Speed up the review process by involving only the crucial stakeholders who need to give their approval.

-2. Set up strict approval deadlines for all reviewers
+2. Set up strict approval deadlines for all reviewers to avoid missed deadlines.

 Product description reviews